-By the 1905-1906 winter season, Fanny Adams, Arthur Adams, and Abigail Adams were once again living at 177 Commonwealth, and Arthur Adams had resumed living there with them.
+By the 1905-1906 winter season, Fanny Adams and Abigail Adams were once again living at 177 Commonwealth, and Arthur Adams had resumed living there with them.

 Fanny Adams died in May of 1911 and 177 Commonwealth was inherited by her three surviving children: Charles Francis Adams 2nd, Arthur Adams, and Abigail (Adams) Homans.

 After his mother’s death, Arthur Adams moved to 140 Beacon.